fokx/tauri-plugin-android-fs/README.md

 ### 2. Public Storage
 File storage that is available to other applications and users.
+Currently, this is for Android 10 (API level 29) or higher.

 ```rust
 use tauri_plugin_android_fs::{AndroidFs, AndroidFsExt, PublicGeneralPurposeDir, PublicImageDir, PublicStorage};